Chia seed: Description

 Typically, chia seeds are small flattened ovoids measuring on average 2.1 × 1.3 × 0.8 mm, with an average weight of 1.3 mg per seed.
 They are mottle-colored with brown, gray, black, and white.
 The seeds are hygroscopic, absorbing up to 12 times their weight in liquid when soaked; they develop a mucilaginous coating that gives them a gel texture.
 Chia (or chian or chien) has mostly been identified as Salvia hispanica L. Other plants referred to as "chia" include "golden chia" (Salvia columbariae).
 The seeds of Salvia columbariae are also used for food.

+Modern cultivation

 Seed yield varies depending on cultivars, mode of cultivation, and growing conditions by geographic region.
 For example, commercial fields in Argentina and Colombia vary in yield range from 450 to 1250 kg/ha.
 A small-scale study with three cultivars grown in the inter-Andean valleys of Ecuador produced yields up to 2300 kg/ha, indicating that favorable growing environment and cultivar interacted to produce such high yields.^{[20]} Genotype has a larger effect on yield than on protein content, oil content, fatty acid composition, or phenolic compounds, whereas high temperature reduces oil content and degree of unsaturation, and raises protein content.